-Figure 3-1, Air Quality EIAP Process
+Figure 4-1, Air Quality EIAP Process

-3.3 Level II, Air Quality Quantitative Assessment
+4.3 Level II, Air Quality Quantitative Assessment

-Level II requires a formal assessment of air impacts be performed.
-A quantitative estimate of the annual net total direct and indirect emissions of pollutants of concern associated with a proposed action must be calculated.
+Level II requires a formal quantitative assessment of air impacts be performed.
+A quantitative estimate of the annual net change in total direct and indirect emissions of pollutants of concern associated with a proposed action must be calculated.
 Only estimating methodologies, algorithms, and emission factors from the current USAF General Conformity Guide, the USAF Mobile Source Guide and the USAF Stationary Source Guide are to be used.
 Currently the Air Conformity Applicability Model (ACAM) must be used throughout the USAF to perform this estimate.
 ACAM provides simplified emission modeling that is adequate for a General Conformity Applicability Assessment and/or a cursory NEPA air quality impact assessment.
-If the findings of the assessment indicate no significant impact to air quality, the findings are documented through the ACAM automated reports for inclusion in the overall EIAP document.
+If the findings of the ACAM assessment indicate an insignificant impact to air quality, this indicated the action is insignificant and no further assessment is required.
+The assessment findings are documented through the ACAM automated reports for inclusion in the overall EIAP document (e.g., AF Form 813, EA, or EIS).
 Details on Level II assessments are addressed in the Air Force Air Quality EIAP Guide Volume I.

-3.4 Level III, Advance Air Quality Assessment
+4.4 Level III, Advance Air Quality Assessment

-At this level, the air quality impact assessment becomes more in-depth and is part science and part art.
+At Level III, the air quality impact assessment becomes more in-depth and is part science and part art.
 Both quantitative and qualitative assessments are utilized to evaluate the potential air quality impact associated with a proposed action.
 The results and findings of the assessment are documented and usually integrated into an overall formal EA or EIS.
 Level III advanced assessments are addressed in this document, Air Force Air Quality EIAP Guide Volume II.

-NOTE: While Level III assessments are required if there is a potential significant air quality impact, it does NOT automatically drive an EIS for NEPA.
+NOTE: While Level III assessments are required if the Level II assessment indicates there is a potential for a significant air quality impact, it does NOT automatically drive an EA or EIS for NEPA.
 For General Conformity, a Conformity Determination requires major air quality impacts be negated or nullified through mitigation or offsets before the action can be implemented.
-Therefore, whether or not an EIS will be required depends on the potential for significant impacts on the environment as a whole.
+Therefore, whether or not an EIS will be required depends on the potential for significant impacts on the environment as a whole, not just air quality.

-3.4.1 Quantitative Analysis
+4.4.1 Quantitative Analysis

 In a quantitative analysis of air quality impact, the proposed action is assessed based on a firm quantity or reasonable estimated value being compared to a defined limit (i.e., a threshold or an indicator value).
-The action's worst-case year of quantified net annual emissions for each pollutant of concern are compared against defined EPA thresholds or indicators:
+The action's worst-case year of quantified net change in annual emissions for each pollutant of concern are compared against defined insignificant thresholds or indicators:

-- Thresholds are annual emission levels that, if exceeded, would trigger a regulatory requirement. - Indicators are EPA thresholds that are partially applied or applied out of context to their intended use; however, they provide an indication of potential impacts. - Therefore, indicators do not trigger a regulatory requirement; however, they provide a warning that the action is potentially approaching a threshold which would trigger regulatory requirement.
+- Thresholds are regulatory annual emission levels that, if exceeded, would trigger a regulatory requirement. - Indicators are regulatory annual emission thresholds that are partially applied or applied out of context to their intended use; however, they provide an indication of potential impacts. - Therefore, indicators do not trigger a regulatory requirement; however, they provide a warning that the action is potentially approaching a threshold which would trigger regulatory requirement.
 It is important to note that while thresholds provide a definitive impact determination, indicators only provide a clue to the potential impacts to air quality.